cloudposse/docs/content/howto/geodesic/authenticate-with-leapp.md

 ## Intro

-In this how-to, we will help you get started using Geodesic to work with AWS resources by helping you set up and use [Leapp](https://leapp.cloud).
+In this how-to, we will help you get started using Geodesic to work with AWS resources by helping you set up and use [Leapp](https://leapp.cloud) to handle credentials and authentication.

 ## Prerequisites